ics-i-ask-center/qt5_aci/README.md

 Reverted changes made on 2019/5/13

 2019/6/24
-Newer version qt5 installation recipe added (in progress)
+~~Newer version qt5 installation recipe added (in progress)~~

+2019/7/22
+Qt is updated to 5.12

+2019/7/24
+Qt SVG is added